openshift/enhancements/enhancements/cluster-logging/cluster-logging-log-forwarding.md

 The purpose of log forwarding is to provide a declarative way by which adopters of cluster logging can ship container and node logs to destinations that are not necessarily managed by the OKD cluster logging infrastructure.
-Destinations are either on or off cluster endpoints such as the cluster logging provided Elasticsearch, an organization's Kafka message bus, or other log aggregation solutions (e.g. Splunk, Graylog).
+Destinations are either on or off cluster endpoints such as the cluster logging provided Elasticsearch, an organization's Kafka message bus, a syslog server, etc.

+This document describes the initial release goals for log forwarding.
+"Future plans" at the end outlines stories that were pushed out during discussions.

 ## Motivation

 Organizations desire to reuse their existing enterprise log solutions to store container logs.
 Providing a declarative mechanism by which administrators define a log destination simplifies their operational burden.
 They are able to take advantage of log collection infrastructure with minimal configuration changes.
 The cluster logging stack is able to deploy a collector to each OKD node that is configured with the necessary permissions to collect the logs, add container metadata (e.g. labels) and ship them to the specified endpoint.

 ### Goals
 The specific goals of this proposal are:

-* Provide an API that identifies log sources and their desired forwarding outputs.
-* Send logs to an Elasticsearch cluster not managed by the cluster logging infrastructure
+* Selectively forward Application, Infrastructure and Audit inputs.
+* Forward any combination of inputs to any combination of outputs.
-* Send logs to a fluentd instance not managed by the cluster logging infrastructure via fluentd's `forward` protocol
+* Send logs to endpoints not managed by the cluster logging infrastructure such as:
-* Allow deployment of log forwarding without deploying the entirety of the cluster logging infrastructure (e.g. Kibana, Elasticsearch)
+  * An Elasticsearch cluster (version 5 or 6)
+  * An endpoint that accepts the fluent forward protocol (fluentd, fluentbit, others...).
+  * An endpoint that accepts the syslog protocol via UDP, TCP or TLS.
+  * A kafka broker
+  * Others based on demand...
-* Support TLS between the collector and destination if so configured
+* Support TLS connections to outputs if so configured
-* Use the same log forwarding logic to write logs to a specified output or to the default storage managed by cluster logging (e.g. Elasticsearch).
+* Provide a common, simplified, generic configuration for all output types.
+  - connection URL, TLS, reconnect are always configured the same way.
+  - limited access to essential output-specific features, e.g. setting a syslog facility.
+* Configure inputs for the managed store (Elasticsearch) in the same way as external stores.
+* Deploy a singleton cluster-scoped forwarder to manage forwarding for the cluster.
+* Re-connect automatically if an output connection fails.

 We will be successful when:

 * an administrator is able to deploy their own log aggregation service
-* specifies this service in log forwarding configuration
+ - specifies this service as an output in the `ClusterLogForwarder` spec.
+ - specifies the inputs (categories) to forward
-* the service receives logs from a OKD cluster logging deployed collection agent
+ - the service receives the expected logs

 ### Non-Goals

-* Log forwarding intends to be opinionated about the source of log messages; it will explicitly define what constitutes "application logs" or "infrastructure logs".
+* No secure storage for audit logs, only secure (TLS) delivery to a target system.
+  - The user must ensure that the target system is secure and compliant with regulations.
+  - The OpenShift Elasticsearch store is not guaranteed to comply with any such regulations.
+* No direct access to the configuration schemes of target systems or the local collector
+  - limited access to essential output-specific features, e.g. setting a syslog facility.
-It will not allow configuration of additional sources without further design considerations and how those sources may impact the collecting agent.
-Log forwarding is not intended to provide a complex routing solution as one might achieve by using a custom collector configuration or a messaging solution (e.g. kafka).
+* Not intended to provide a complex routing solution as one might achieve by using a custom collector configuration or a messaging solution (e.g. kafka) - but is intended to allow forwarding to an such a system that is deployed externally.
-* It is not a goal for the tech-preview to support log forwarding outputs other then the ones identified for the goals.
-Admins can forward to their own fluentd via `forward` and then configure that fluentd to forward to any number of specific logstore outputs
-* It is not a goal to provide secure storage for audit logs.
-If the deployer chooses to enable audit log forwarding, they need to make sure that the endpoint is compliant with governmental regulations and secure.
-The OpenShift logging Elasticsearch does not comply with those regulations.

 ## Proposal

-Log forwarding will provide a declarative way to specify the outputs for specific types of logs using a 'pipeline'.
-A 'pipeline' defines simple routing for one source to one or more outputs.
-The source of logs are opinionated and well defined by cluster logging.
-The initial source types are as follows:
+Provide a declarative `pipeline` that associates a set of named `inputs` with a set of named `outputs`.

+The following reserved input names are defined for the initial release:
-* `logs.app` - Container logs generated by user applications running on the platform, excluding infrastructure container applications
+* `Application` - Container logs generated by user applications running on the platform, excluding `Infrastructure` containers.
-* `logs.infra` - Logs generated by both infrastructure components running on the platform and OKD nodes (e.g. journal logs).
-"Infra" applications are defined as any pods which run in namespaces: `openshift*`, `kube*`, `default`.
+* `Infrastrucure` - Logs generated by infrastructure components running on the platform and OKD nodes (e.g. journal logs).
+"Infrastructure" applications are defined as any pods which run in namespaces: `openshift*`, `kube*`, `default`.
-* `logs.audit` - Logs generated by the nodes' auditd (/var/log/audit/audit.log), audit logs from the kubeapi-server and the openshift-apiserver.
+* `Audit` - Logs generated by the nodes' auditd (/var/log/audit/audit.log), audit logs from the kubeapi-server and the openshift-apiserver.
 This will not be forwarded by default.

-Future types may be:
+The following reserved output names are defined:
-* `events.kubernetes` - Kubernetes events
+* `Default` - the current Elasticsearch based store.

-There are no assumptions regarding whether or not an endpoint is deployed on or off cluster.
+Users can define their own named outputs pointing to their target endpoints.
+An endpoint can be deployed on or off cluster.
 Endpoints off-cluster may require adminstrators to perform additional actions in order for logs to be forwarded (e.g. secret creation, opening port, enable global proxy configuration)

-Following is the list of supported endpoint types for this proposal:
+The following output types are planned for initial support:

-* Elasticsearch (v6.x)
+* Elasticsearch (v6.x) with/without TLS.
-* Fluent `forward`
+* Fluent `forward` with/without TLS.
+* Syslog UDP, TCP, TLS.
+* Kafka

 ### User Stories